ChuchuAccount/ChuchuCode/README.md

 You can run the notebook using **Google Colab** or any local Python environment.

 ## Acknowledgement
-This project has benefitted from the conversations at the Digital Technology for Sustainability Symposium at Duke Kunshan University on April 18.
-We especially thank Prof. Charles Chang for his insights that helped improve the work, and the conference organizers Profs.
+This project has benefitted from the conversations at the Digital Technology for Sustainability Symposium at Duke Kunshan University on April 18 and the later virtural contact.
+We especially thank Prof. Charles Chang and Prof. Fan Liang for their insights that helped improve the work, and the conference organizers Profs.
 Luyao Zhang for making the symposium happen.